Einsiedeln Abbey: 19th and 20th century

-The Einsiedeln abbey church was rebuilt by Abbot Maurus between 1704 and 1719.
-In 1779, the abbey came under the control of France during its invasion of Italy, losing its status as an independent principality.
-In 1854, during a period of unrest in Western Europe, the Einsiedeln leadership became afraid that the abbey would be suppressed or dissolved.
+Because of the political uncertainties inside and outside the country in the 1840s, the Einsiedeln leadership became afraid that the abbey would be suppressed or dissolved.
 They sent a group of monks to southern Indiana in the United States to minister to German immigrants and develop a possible place of refuge.
 The monks started a new foundation, now Saint Meinrad Archabbey in St. Meinrad, Indiana.
-The abbey celebrated the millennium of Meinrad of Einsiedeln in 1861.
-The abbey started renovations in 1977 that were completed in 1997.